brimdata/zui/docs/Supported-Platforms.md

 ## Linux

-Our Linux test automation run on Ubuntu 18.04 (`.deb` pacakage), and CentOS 8 (`.rpm` package), and therefore these are the platforms on which we are best able to ensure quality and prevent regressions.
+Our Linux test automation run on Ubuntu 18.04 (`.deb` package), and CentOS 8 (`.rpm` package), and therefore these are the platforms on which we are best able to ensure quality and prevent regressions.